 Step 3: Owner’s Needs

 Consider whether you have any other requirements that don’t fall into the other two categories.
-For example, a tall office building in Chicago likely has a small footprint and not much room to stage roofing materials, so a self-adhered product or an adhesive that comes 5-gallon buckets workers can carry up a ladder would be useful, Hardy Pierce explains.
+For example, a tall office building in Chicago likely has a small footprint and not much room to stage roofing materials, so a self-adhered product or an adhesive that comes in 5-gallon buckets workers can carry up a ladder would be useful, Hardy Pierce explains.